matplotlib/matplotlib/doc/devel/gitwash/development_workflow.rst

    # go to your master branch
    git checkout master
    # pull changes from github
-   git fetch upstream
+   git fetch matplotlib
-   # merge from upstream
+   # merge from matplotlib
-   git merge --ff-only upstream/master
+   git merge --ff-only matplotlib/master

 In detail
 ---------